 The tester, or the automated test data management system, should be capable of requesting the data needed to perform a given test, in flight, without any preparation.
 When the required data is fragmented and dispersed across many different systems and data sources, a test data management tool – that can integrate with the production systems, and extract test data according to predefined rules – can come in really handy.

 A TDM system should be adaptable, easy to sync, and capable of refreshing data granularly for each component.

 Testing is an iterative process.
 When bugs are discovered and fixed, testing should be repeated to ensure quality.
 A test data management strategy should provide for the means to quickly roll back the test data that was previously used – by the specific tester, for the specific use case – without impacting the test data currently being used for other tests.
 Companies need a test data management system that is adaptable, easy to sync, and capable of refreshing data granularly for each component – while maintaining complete control.

 We can’t discuss a test data management strategy without mentioning privacy and security.
 When dealing with production data, the challenge is to ensure data privacy, while maintaining the data’s integrity and keeping it secure.
 It’s critical to meet privacy compliance regulations and protect the data from breaches.The ability to unify the test data from multiple sources, anonymize or de-anonymize it, as required, and secure it every step of the way, creates a simple and efficient process for meeting data compliance and security constraints.

 Generate synthetic data based on real production data, while maintaining referential integrity across all systems.

 Step 5: Synthesize

 When test teams can’t extract a sufficient volume of test data from production, they need a data synthesizing solution for artificial data creation.
-A test data management strategy should include the means to generate synthetic data based on real production data, while maintaining referential integrity of the data across all the systems.
+A test data management strategy should include the means to both generate and manufacture synthetic data, based on real production data, while maintaining referential integrity of the data across all the systems.